Supriya531/FlowerShop/README.md

 # FlowerShop
-This is my first frontend project that I am creating.
+This is my first frontend project that I am creating.Author--Supriya Challa